lengning/WaveCrest/README.md

 that can be used to identify additional dynamic genes following the recovered order.

 ## 1. Installation
-To run the WaveCrest graphical user interface (GUI), it requires the following packages: shiny, shinyFiles, WaveCrest
+To run the WaveCrest graphical user interface (GUI), it requires the following packages: shiny, shinyFiles, colourpicker, WaveCrest

 R version ≥ 3.0.2 is needed.
 For mac user, make sure whether xcode is installed.